affinda/affinda-python/docs/models.md

 - `error_code`:
 - `error_detail`:
 - `file`: URL to view the file.
+- `html`: URL to view the file converted to HTML.
 - `tags`: A set of tags.
 - `created_by`:
 - `source_email`: If the document is created via email ingestion, this field stores the